 3.3 Recycling Programs and Initiatives

 Over 1 billion containers were kept out of landfills in the past year.
-The majority of beverage containers sold in B.C. were recovered and recycled through the Return-It depot network and mobile collectors across the province.
-There’s always room for improvement, that’s why Encorp continues to run pilot initiatives and annual specialty programs to increase the recovery and recycling of beverage containers.
+The majority of beverage containers sold in B.C. were recovered and recycled through the Return-It depot network, Return-It Express and Return-It Express & GO across the province.
+Initiatives and annual specialty programs to increase the recovery and recycling of beverage containers.